 - Do: Optimize your gradient design for print by ensuring it looks clear on multiple backgrounds and materials (having both a white and black version of your logo is highly recommended).

 - Don’t: Overlook the importance of readability and print quality at different sizes when designing.

-- Do: Consider punctuation and accent marks when creating gradients.
+- Do: Ensure punctuation and accent marks are legible when creating gradients.
 For example, does the dot over an “i” get lost in the background?

 - Don’t: Create a gradient design that isn’t suited for the font and style of name.

 - Do: Create a solid (and simple) logo design first, then test how gradients look.

 - Don’t: Add gradients to your logo that make it hard to read or difficult to reproduce.
 Subtlety is key!

 If you’re considering creating a gradient logo for your business, our logo maker is a great option!

 You don’t need fancy design skills to try it, and it’s a great way to test and see if using a gradient design is what you want.

 Here’s a quick step-by-step of how to create a gradient logo using Looka:

 - Click the logo element you want to edit (either the slogan, symbol, or container).

 - In the menu above your logo, select the circle on the far left to open up the Color Picker menu.